Superhero Movie Villains Die

-- In Spider-Man 3, The post-Heel-Face Turn New Goblin is killed by Venom, and Eddie Brock/Venom dies when he tries to get back to the symbiote after Peter Parker had thrown a Goblin Grenade at it.
+- In Spider-Man 3, The post-Heel-Face Turn New Goblin is killed by Venom, and Eddie Brock and the symbiote both die when Brock tries to get back to the symbiote after Spidey had thrown a Goblin Grenade at it.
 Sandman survives, however, and Peter is able to forgive him for killing Uncle Ben.
 It should be noted that Harry, like his father, also died under similar circumstances in the comics and was brought back.

-- In Ghost Rider, Blackheart is able to be killed (or given a Fate Worse Than Death) by Ghost Rider's Reaper's Stare after he [Blackheart] absorbs the souls of San Venganza.
+- In Ghost Rider, Blackheart is able to be killed (or given a Fate Worse than Death) by Ghost Rider's Penance Stare after Blackheart absorbs the souls of San Venganza.